harshraj574/Git-Tutorial/README.txt

 13. 'git diff commit1 commit2' -> gives the differnce of all file changes between two commits.

 14. 'git commit -m "your commit message"' -> if you want to avoid opening a text editor like vim/nano to add a commit message use this command.

+15. 'git remote' -> list down all the remote connections name

+16. Remote connection  -> It helps to link two git repositories for uploading and downloading changes from each other.

+17. 'git remote add <name of remote> <link of the remote>' : this command hepls s to add a new link to the remote repo and give a name to it

+18. 'git remote rm <name of remote>' : this command deletes a remote connection

+19. 'git remote rename <oldname> <newname>' : this command renames the remote connection

+NOTE: The name of the remote connection is always used to establish communication between the repos.